 With performances of his works by the Montreal Symphony, Toronto Symphony, Vancouver Symphony, National Arts Centre Orchestra, Quebec Symphony, Gryphon Trio, St. Lawrence String Quartet and many more, Jordan Pal is one of the most frequently performed composers of his generation in Canada and is regarded as one of this country’s most exciting composers.
 His work, praised as “scintillating, exhilarating, genuinely attractive, well-crafted and brilliantly executed” (WholeNote), “masterfully developed, infectious, clever” (Ludwig-Van), and “beautifully crafted” (American Record Guide), has been lauded by audiences, critics and leading industry professionals.
 CBC described his music as “some of the most beautiful (they) have heard in recent years…shimmering and warm, quivering with life and intelligence.”
 Pal is the Toronto Symphony Orchestra’s RBC Affiliate Composer.
 His work The Afar was nominated for a Juno for Classical Composition of the Year (2016).

 Described as “One of Canada’s most interesting young composers” (Ludwig-Van Toronto), “the country’s current it-boy composer” (Musical Toronto), and “one to watch” (LaPresse), Pal (b.
 Toronto, Canada) is a leading voice of his generation in the Canadian concert music scene.
 An award winning composer, he has had the privilege of being commissioned and performed by many of Canada’s finest orchestras and ensembles, including the Gryphon Trio, St. Lawrence String Quartet, Montreal Symphony Orchestra, Vancouver Symphony Orchestra, National Arts Centre Orchestra, Toronto Symphony Orchestra, Toronto Symphony Youth Orchestra, Orchestre Symphonique de Quebec, Kitchener-Waterloo Symphony, Regina Symphony, National Academy Orchestra, National Youth Orchestra of Canada, Symphony Nova Scotia, Thunder Bay Symphony, Windsor Symphony, Victoria Symphony, Brantford Symphony, Scarborough Philharmonic, the Mississauga Symphony, and more.
 Pal was the National Youth Orchestra of Canada’s 2014-2015 RBC Composer-in-Residence.
+In May 2017, the TSO took Pal’s work Iris on tour to Israel.

 In 2014, Pal was selected as 1 of 3 finalists across all artistic disciplines for the prestigious Toronto Arts Foundation’s Emerging Artist Award.
 He was a finalist in the Toronto Symphony Orchestra’s Affiliate Composer search, and his work BURN was selected to be read in the Toronto Symphony’s 2013 reading session.
 In July 2014, he was the featured composer for Soundstream’s Salon 21 series.
 Pal is the recipient of various grants, awards and recognitions, including Canada, Ontario and Toronto Arts Council Grants, the SOCAN Sir Ernest Macmillan award for his work Vintage Threads for Electric Guitar and Orchestra, the Toronto Symphony Youth Orchestra Open Call (BURN), the Emerging Composer’s Award through the Mississauga Symphony, and the John Weinzweig Graduate Scholarship, an award given annually to a graduating masters or doctoral student in composition “who exhibits extraordinary creative talent”.